 Novartis, Roche, Actelion and Syngenta were founded and grown in the Basel Area, and in addition to these giants, a number of smaller successful biopharma companies are headquartered here, including Basilea Pharmaceutica, Evolva, Lonza, Polyphor, Santhera Pharmaceuticals and Bachem.
 Bayer and Abbott also have significant commercial operations in Basel.

 All told, there are over 700 life science companies and more than over 30,000 employees creating a deep talent pool in the region.
 The intensity of life science employment in the region is unique in the world, with over 7% of the workforce engaged in life sciences.
+Read about recruiting in Switzerland.

 The digitization of the life sciences that started about 25 years ago is now highly evident in the Basel Area.
 Digital technology is increasingly used in existing processes such as biomarker discovery, imaging, and clinical trials, and central to new technologies that treat or monitor disease in different settings, along with an expanding use of data analytics in development and production processes.